 All students attending Anoka Technical College are encouraged to take advantage of our free tutoring services.
-Tutors provide encouragement, and will help you develop skills and strategies to succeed in college.
+Tutors provide encouragement, and will help students develop skills and strategies to succeed in college.

-Peer tutors are available to work with students on a walk-in basis.
-Just stop by the Student Success Center, Rm 190 -- no appointment is necessary.
-Check the tutoring schedule posted in the Student Success Center for dates/times that specific Peer tutors are available.
+Peer tutors are available in the Student Success Center, Rm 190, to work with students on a walk-in basis.
+No appointment is necessary.
+Check the tutoring schedule posted in the Student Success Center for dates/times that specific peer tutors are available.

 What programs/subjects are covered by tutors?

 Peer tutors are available for most programs and subject areas including: